simonbesnard1/gedidb/doc/user/quick-overview.rst

 Quick Overview
 ################

 This section provides brief examples of using :py:class:`gedidb.GEDIProcessor` and :py:class:`gedidb.GEDIProvider` to process and query **GEDI** data.
-For detailed explanations, see the :ref:`fundamentals`.
+For advanced features and detailed use cases, refer to the :ref:`fundamentals`.

 Start by importing the **gedidb** package: